-Disability category is determined in accordance with the Rules of Medical and Social Assessment approved by Order No. 44 of the Minister of Healthcare and Social Development, dated 30 January 2015.
+Disability category is determined in accordance with the Rules of Medical and Social Assessment approved by Order No. 260 (available in Kazakh and Russian) of the Minister of Labour and Social Development, dated 23 June 2023.

 Additional paid vacation can also be provided under applicable legislation to other categories of employees (eg, blood or organ donors and professional members of the emergency services).